How to Define Your CRM Vision and Goals

 - Ensuring Service Level Agreements are met

-- On-demand management reporting
+- On-demand reporting across key metrics

 - Being able to easily create highly targeted customer marketing lists

-- Replacing time consuming manual workflows
+- Replacing time-consuming workflows

 - Online and offline access to customer, sales and process information